theprimarybrain/theprimarybrain.github.io/_posts/2020-05-29-Boom-Cards-Summer-Free-Resource.md

 </script>
 If you are new to Boom Learning, then you may want to read my [How To Get Started With Boom Cards blog post](https://theprimarybrain.com/digital%20learning/2020/05/27/How-To-Get-Started-With-Boom-Cards/).
 It goes over all the information you need to set up an account and assign Boom Card decks to your students.

-If you are new to Boom Learning, then you may want to read my [How To Get Started With Boom Cards blog post](https://theprimarybrain.com/digital%20learning/2020/05/27/How-To-Get-Started-With-Boom-Cards/).
-It goes over all the information you need to set up an account and assign Boom Card decks to your students.

 ## Check Out These Other Digital Freebies

 I have teamed up with 5 of my friends to bring you 6 FREE summer themed digital learning resources!